PFAS Lawsuits Hit 15,000 as Key Deadlines Loom

 Part of: Mass Tort Litigation Updates

-PFAS Litigation Hits 15,000 Cases as Settlement Deadlines Close In
+PFAS Litigation Hits 15,000 Cases as Settlement Deadlines Approach

-The PFAS mass tort has quietly become one of the largest environmental litigations in U.S. history.
-As of January 2026, 15,216 personal injury lawsuits are pending in MDL 2873 in South Carolina, with bellwether trials expected this year.
-Municipalities face a March 31, 2026 deadline to file Phase 2 settlement claims or forfeit their share of more than $12 billion in settlements already reached for public water systems.
+As of January 2026, 15,216 personal injury lawsuits are pending in MDL 2873 in the District of South Carolina.
+Municipal water authorities face a March 31, 2026 deadline to file Phase 2 claims to receive allocations from over $12 billion in public water system settlements already finalized with chemical manufacturers.

 15,216